 If you want to bake these layers a few days in advance, you most certainly can.
-I recommend allowing the cake layers to cool, wrap them in plastic wrap, and freeze until you a ready to stack and decorate the cake.
-Simply remove the layers from the freezer approximately 1 hour before to thaw slightly.
+I recommend allowing the cake layers to cool, wrapping them in plastic wrap, and freezing them until you a ready to stack and decorate the cake.
+Simply remove the layers from the freezer approximately 1 hour before for them to thaw slightly.

 The Yummiest Gluten-Free Raspberry Rhubarb Cake